elie-atia/scrap-and-analyse/README.md

 │ ├── __init__.py
 │ ├── scraper.py # Scraper class
 │ ├── utils.py # Utility functions
+│ ├── main.py # File to run the classes of the scraper
+│ ├── selectors.py # File to selectors of the scrapers
 │ └── settings.py # Project settings
 │
 ├── data/ # Recovered data